 Sign up for more information.

 Can anyone invest?
-Or do you have to be accredited?Anyone with a bank account, $10, and the desire to, can invest.
+Or do you have to be accredited?Anyone with a US bank account and/or credit/debit card, $10, and the desire to, can invest.
 You do NOT have to be accredited.
-There are investment limits worth noting which are based on an individual’s annual income or net worth; specifically:
+There are investment limits set by the SEC worth noting which are based on an individual’s annual income or net worth:

-What are the risks involved?The greatest risk involved is loss of money invested -you ought only invest what you can afford to lose.
+What are the risks involved in investing in an offering?The greatest risk involved is loss of money invested -you ought only invest what you can afford to lose.

 How much does it cost to invest?$0.
-Investing is free on SMBX.
+Investing is free on SMBX when using your bank account to make purchases.

 If investing is free on the SMBX, how does the SMBX make money?Great question.
 We charge businesses a 3.5% service fee of the total fundraise, only if successful.
 For example, if a business raises $100,000, we charge $3,500 at the close of the offering.

-How and when do I pay for bonds in an offering?Payment for bonds happens at the immediate close of the offering.
-However, your account will be debited as soon as you bid to buy the bonds, your funds will be held in an escrow account.
-If you cancel your bid or if the offering is unsuccessful, funds will be credited to your SMBX Book and available for withdrawal.
+How and when do I pay for Bonds in an offering?Payment for Bonds happens as soon as you buy the Bonds and your funds will then be held in an escrow account.
+If you cancel your purchase, or if the offering is unsuccessful or terminated for any reason, funds will be credited back to your linked account within the normal ACH payment and/or credit card processing time guidelines.

-How do I get paid?For the duration of the bond repayment period, each month after the settlement date, the date the funds were released to the issuer and bonds were delivered to investors, you will be credited principal + interest for that month to your SMBX Book.
-You can either keep the funds in your Book, reinvest in new offerings, or withdraw to your bank account.
+How do I get paid?For the duration of the Bond repayment period, each month on the same day as the bond issuance date, your Portfolio will be credited principal + interest payments for the previous month where you have earned interest on your investment.
+You can either keep the funds in your Portfolio which will be held in an escrow account on behalf of investors or withdraw the funds to your bank account.

-What regulators and regulations govern the SMBX?The SEC and FINRA are the regulators who govern the SMBX.
-In 2012, US Congress passed Title III of the JOBS Act.
+What regulators and regulations govern the SMBX?The SMBX is governed by the rules and regulations established by the SEC and FINRA.
+In 2012, the US Congress passed Title III of the JOBS Act.
 Title III authorizes small & medium sized businesses, investors, and funding portals to participate in Title III securities offerings.
 In 2015, the Securities & Exchange Commission (SEC) published Regulation CF, which are the rules that regulate Title III funding portals.
-The SMBX is a FINRA-registered ‘funding portal’, which works with qualified small & medium sized businesses to issue Title III securities to investors.
+The SMBX is a FINRA-registered ‘funding portal,’ which works with qualified small & medium sized businesses to issue Title III securities to investors.

 How much does it cost?We charge a 3.5% service fee of the total amount you raise, only if successful.
 For example, if you raise $100,000, we charge $3,500 at the close of the offering.